-After reading through more than 2,500 essays from high school juniors and seniors across the country, as well as from American students overseas, we are pleased to announce that we have selected the following winners of this year’s Free Speech Essay Contest:
+After reading through more than 3,800 essays from high school juniors and seniors across the country, as well as from American students overseas, we are excited to announce the following winners of this year’s Free Speech Essay Contest:

 First Place – $10,000 Scholarship Prize